 Expense reimbursement is often a convoluted, confusing process filled with redundancies and frustration.
 Does this form need to be filled out in triplicate?
 Who needs to approve this expense?
 What reimbursements are pending, and which have been paid?
 Streamlining and adding structure to this process will go a long way toward improving efficiency and accuracy.

-Building an expense reimbursement workflow with Pipefy will help your organization create a process that:
+Building an expense reimbursement digital workflow with Pipefy will help your organization create a process that:

 - Adds clarity to the process through standardization